fayizferosh/yosys-tcl-ui-report/README.md

 #### Data collection from .results file and other sources for QoR

-I have successfully written the code to collect all required datas to specific codes and *also have collected total .tcl script runtime*.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information are shown below.
+I have successfully written the code to collect all required data for specific codes and *have also collected total .tcl script runtime*.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information are shown below.

 *Code*